rmrk-team/rmrk-docs/docs/lego3-emote.md

 RMRK supports the ability to "react" to any NFT.

-Under the hood, unicodes are applied to NFT IDs, and these pairs are mapped to addresses in a master record per chain.
+Under the hood, unicodes are applied to NFT IDs in a separate record.

 Reactions are switches, meaning sending 👍 when you already sent a 👍 will remove it.